Conference Rules

 Managers/Coaches:

-• Women’s – Option of full uniform or shorts; matching other coaches.
+Women’s – Option of full uniform or shorts; matching other coaches.
+If the coach’s shorts do not match each other, one coach will have to leave the field.

 All Conference USSSA teams will wear hats and/or headwear, properly.
 The Conference USSSA uniform will include: